kritanjalijain/ML_from_Scratch/Day16_Projects/README.md

 ### Project Description
 Implement one-vs-all logistic to recognize hand-written digits.

+The file `data1.mat` contains the dataset for the above logisitc regression problem.
+The dataset is a subset of the [MNIST handwritten digit dataset](http://yann.lecun.com/exdb/mnist/) that contains 5000 training examples of handwritten digits.

 ### Project Structure

 `handwriting_number_recognition_1.m` - Octave/MATLAB script to set up the dataset for the problem and make calls to user-defined functions.